Frequently asked questions

 - What happens if an institution doesn’t meet a target or milestone?

-- Do universities have to set themselves targets to recruit students from certain ethnic groups?
+- Does OFFA expect universities to recruit students from certain ethnic groups?

 - What powers does OFFA have?